aosabook/500lines/contingent/chapter.rst

 which one has the closest previous date.

 What can a build system do in this situation?
-Most systems either rebuild too few dependencies and deliver greater speed but at the risk of leaving output out of date, or they rebuild everything and usually do so unnecessarily.
+Most systems either rebuild too few outputs and deliver greater speed but at the risk of leaving output out of date, or they rebuild everything and usually do so unnecessarily.

 The Sphinx build system, to take one example, seems to simply ignore the possibility that a change to document *A* might involve rewriting the